-Are you stuck with a landing page that it isn't performing?
-Are you ready for a new landing page idea but don't know where to start from?
-This post I will explain how to get rid of the conventional rules for building a landing page and how to radically increase your chances of building the right one.
+Are you stuck with a landing page that isn’t performing on your blog?
+Are you ready for a new landing page idea but don’t know where to start from?
+In this post I will explain how to get rid of the conventional rules for building a landing page and how to radically increase your chances of building the right one.

 I can guarantee you that if you search now on Google for “landing pages examples” or “landing page ideas”, the results will show you one of these contents.

 A blog post listing 100 or so well-designed landing pages.
 A list of famous brands with a commentary by the author that explains what the obvious already states: there is a button here and some text there.
 Ok, yes I can see those things already, thanks!
 If you see an article like this one, it’s time to get back into search results and click to the other page to find a better answer.